RobertPHeller/InteractiveArt/WhyDidTheChicken/README.md

 This piece poses the age old question about chickens crossing roads.
 The piece does not provide an answer, but does provide for the crossing to be made safely.
-Press the ``Walk'' button to have the traffic lights change and present a green walk signal.
+Press the "Walk" button to have the traffic lights change and present a green walk signal.

 ## Processing Element